All Episodes

 Okay, providing a bed for people instead of a safety net.

-And that's when the young people, I'm 50 years old, I've got two kids out of college, one kid in college.
+I've got two kids out of college, one kid in college.

 So they're working very hard, but they want to do good.

-And young young people understand fair.
+And young people understand fair.

-And that's something that our president only says for school children in his speech to them yearly, personal responsibility.
+And that's something that our president only says for schoolchildren in his speech to them yearly, personal responsibility.

 So we need to show our compassionate youth that providing people in poverty a path to prosperity is the best thing we can do for them.

-So young people are going to evolve into that, they'll realize that, and then that's when there's going to be a shift in this country.
+And then that's when there's going to be a shift in this country.

 Does that make sense?